 The Carnegie Endowment for International Peace tracks user traffic patterns throughout all of our sites.
 However, we do not correlate this information with data about individual users.
 The Carnegie Endowment for International Peace does break down overall usage statistics according to a user’s domain name, browser type, and MIME type by reading this information from the browser string (information contained in every user’s browser).

 The Carnegie Endowment for International Peace sometimes tracks and catalogs the search terms that users enter in our Search function, but this tracking is never associated with individual users.
-We use tracking information to determine which areas of our sites users like and don't like based on traffic to those areas.
-We do not track what individual users read, but rather how well each page performs overall.
+We use tracking information to determine which areas of our sites users like and don’t like based on traffic to those areas.
+The goal of our tracking is to see how well each page performs overall.
 This helps us continue to build a better service for you.

 When we send you emails, we may include a web beacon to allow us to determine the number of people who open our emails.
 When you click on a link in an email, we may record this individual response to allow us to customize our offerings to you.
 Web beacons collect only limited information, such as a cookie identifier, time and date of a page being viewed, and a description of the page on which the Web Beacon resides (the URL).
 Web Beacons can be refused when delivered via email.
 If you do not wish to receive Web Beacons via email, you will need to disable HTML images or refuse HTML (select Text only) emails via your email software.

-We employ other companies and individuals to perform functions on our behalf.
-This includes fulfilling book orders, delivering packages, and providing user services.
+We may employ other companies and individuals to perform functions on our behalf.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.